How public transportation in Los Angeles

 The bus system in Los Angeles can also be easily navigated with bus lines like Greyhound, Atlantic Express of LA, First Transit, and First Student.
 If you are just visiting the City of Angeles, you can use these bus lines as a scenic tour of the city!

-One of the most famous modes of public transportation in Los Angeles is Metrolink which tranports people comfortably through several southern California counties in peace and quiet.
+One of the most famous modes of public transportation in Los Angeles is Metrolink which transports people comfortably through several southern California counties in peace and quiet.

 Metrolink trains operate Monday through Friday on all lines, and weekends on the San Bernardino, Orange County, Antelope Valley, and Inland Empire-Orange County Lines.
 Metrolink is operated by the Southern California Regional Rail Authority and offers service in the Los Angeles, Orange, Riverside, San Bernardino, Ventura, and North San Diego areas.
 These trains are a great way to get where you are going as well as get there in a comfortable atmosphere.